Aigul9/hanabi-stats/README.md

 1. Exclude double dark variants.
 2. Exclude teammates with less than 100 games.
 3. Sort the list by win/loss ratio and divide it into two parts.
 4. Select top 5 and bottom 5 teammates (or less if not possible).
-Player in the middle includes in the list with the closest W/L ([see below](#the-tables-structure)).
+Player in the middle includes in the list with the closest W/L.
 5. If the player contains in the these lists, increase or decrease their rank from 1 to 5 depending on the place: for instance, the first player in the top 5 list receives +5 points, the last player in the bottom 5 list receives -5 points.
 6. To sum up, the rank shows the frequency of wins with different players.